 If you are concerned about your son/daughter's mental health, please call the Young Minds Parents Helpline: 0808 802 5544 (Monday to Friday 9.30am – 4pm, free for mobiles and landlines)

-We offer Mentoring support on a one to one basis, with Sixth Form students.
-This can be academic and/or social/emotional support.
+We offer one to one Peer Mentoring Support via our Sixth Form students.
+This can be for either academic and or social/emotional support.

 Our Student Wellbeing Ambassador Leads play a part in the development and leadership of mental health and wellbeing activities in school.